Canon XSi vs Pentax Q

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Pentax Q and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XSi and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the Pentax Q have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the Pentax Q was followed by the Pentax Q10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the XSi and Pentax Q can be found, respectively, in the Canon XSi Manual (free pdf) or the online Pentax Q Manual.

 So what is the bottom line?
 Is the Canon XSi better than the Pentax Q or vice versa?
 The listing below highlights the relative strengths of the two models.